-Property Туре Multiplicity Description

-attributes EntityAttributeGroup 1 The standard attributes available to all
+Property Туре Multiplicity Description attributes EntityAttributeGroup 1 The standard attributes available to all entities. value string 01 The value of the entity.
+An empty string value SHOULD be used when a status other than 'exists' is specified.

-entities.

-value string 01 The value of the entity.

 4.5.14 EntityItemComplexBaseType